Moti Yogev: Following IDF discharge

-In 2000, following his discharge from the IDF, Yogev replaced Yonah Goodman as Secretary General of Bnei Akiva.
+Following his discharge from the IDF in 2000, Yogev replaced Yonah Goodman as Secretary General of Bnei Akiva.
 In 2003, he was succeeded by Eitan Mor Yosef.
-Afterwards, for three years, Yogev volunteered as chairman of the board of directors of the Company for the Reconstruction and Development of the Jewish Quarter, and as alternate director in this capacity, Yogev was member of the committee that chose the design for the coin commemorating the Hurva Synagogue.
+Afterwards, for three years, Yogev volunteered as chairman of the board of directors of the Company for the Reconstruction and Development of the Jewish Quarter and as an alternate director in this capacity, Yogev was a member of the committee that chose the design for the coin commemorating the Hurva Synagogue.

 In 2006, Yogev was attacked and injured during the attempted evacuation of Amona.
-Following his injury, he sued officer Eyal Peri, and in the settlement with the police, was awarded NIS 156,000.
+Following his injury, he sued Officer Eyal Peri and was awarded NIS 156,000 in the settlement with the police.
 In 2008, Yogev was appointed deputy to the Head of the Mateh Binyamin Regional Council, Avi Roeh.
-Yogev's appointment to the position was unanimously approved by the Council plenum.
+The Council plenum unanimously approved Yogev's appointment to the position.

 Personal life

 Yogev is married, with ten children, and lives in the Dolev settlement in the West Bank.